AmedeoRom/StarEstate/README.md

 ## Quantization

 The masses and metallicities of stars drawn by the given distributions likely don't match the discrete sample of stellar tracks that one owns.
-For this reason, they must be binned to the closest match in the MESA sample in Section 1.3, where the available stellar masses and metallicities are listed.
+For this reason, they must be binned to the closest match in the star sample in Section 1.3, where the available stellar masses and metallicities are listed.

 $\textcolor{red}{Metallicities\ are\ expressed\ as\ [Fe/H]}$ and therefore are converted, following Bertelli et al. 1994a, from fraction of solar metallicity to [Fe/H]

 Finally, the quantized dataframe is saved in its respective folder and ready to use.
-Here below an example with only 3 MESA metallicities
+Here below an example with only 3 initial metallicities

 <img width="1651" height="1654" alt="quantization" src="https://github.com/user-attachments/assets/cb6e186c-d384-42c2-9d5e-7738af63a944" />